Our plan is simple

 Robby Berthume & Jason Drass - Bull & Beard - Digital Strategists and Communications Advisors

 Our relationship with Robby and Jason, the Winston-Salem contingent of Bull & Beard (www.bullandbeard.com), is partially a business one.
 But their donated time and spiritual encouragement are inspired by their faith in God and their identification with our mission of honoring God by serving those impacted by mental illness.
-Along with the partners of MANE (www.madebymane.com) -- Sasa Jovanovic, Darko Ignjatovic and Sinisa Sasic – and their Belgrade, Serbia-based web design and development team, Jason and Robby are literally an answer to prayer for a start-up ministry with the vision to leverage technology and online communications to help people in need find what they need.
-Co-founder and Managing Partner Jason is the bearded one of the group and has two decades of experience covering hundreds of projects using his talents in video, television, film and digital production.
+They are partnered with our friends at MANE (www.madebymane.com), a web development group based out of Belgrade, Serbia and led by Sasa Jovanovic.
+Jason and Robby are literally an answer to prayer for a start-up ministry with the vision to leverage technology and online communications to help people in need find what they need.
+Co-founder and Managing Partner Jason is the bearded one of the two and has two decades of experience covering hundreds of projects using his talents in video, television, film and digital production.
 He is a graduate of the University of Maryland, College Park and received his MA in communications from Regent University in Virginia.
 He and his wife Amy have teen and elementary aged children.
-The millennial 'Bull' of the team is Robby, who began creating companies in high school and never stopped.
-The South Carolinian ran companies throughout his college years at Liberty University, then relocated to Los Angeles where he built a reputation as one of the top digital strategists for start-ups.
+The millennial 'Bull' of the team is Robby, who launched his first digital agency at 14 and has never stopped.
+Robby ran companies throughout his college years at Liberty University, then relocated to Los Angeles where he built a reputation as one of the top digital strategists for start-ups.
 His return to the Southeast eventually brought him to Winston-Salem where he and Jason built a partnership on shared values and complementary talents and experiences.
-Robby serves as CEO of their company and frequently does interviews, podcasts and writes articles on a range of topics including millennials, digital strategy, and entrepreneurship.
-He and his wife Marthann have three children, all under five years old.
+Robby serves as CEO of their company and frequently does interviews, podcasts and writes articles for Forbes, Inc. and HuffPost on a range of topics.
+Robby has Bipolar 1 and generalized anxiety disorder and has also written extensively about entrepreneurship and mental health.
+He and his wife Marthann have three children, all under eight years old.

 For more: www.linkedin.com/in/robbyberthume and www.linkedin.com/in/jasondrass